Understanding Spring boot's health check Indicators

 </build>

-The Above example boots the application in port 8080.
-Lets hit the health-check URL on http://localhost:8080/actuator/health.
-And the result would look like below.
+The Above example starts the application in port 8080.
+As a result, hitting the http://localhost:8080/actuator/health URL responds with the following.

 $ curl -s -i -X GET http://localhost:8080/actuator/health